Iris Investigate User Guide¶

 Type : The DNS record type for this observation (A, AAAA, CNAME, MX, NS, SOA, or TXT).
 Also known as RRTYPE.

-Response : The answer provided by the authoritative name server (bailiwick) to the DNS query.
+Response : The answer provided by the authoritative name server to the DNS query.
 The bailiwick is the DNS zone that has authority to answer queries for a particular domain.
 The data type shown depends on the DNS record Type: IPv4 addresses for A records, IPv6 addresses for AAAA records, name server hostnames for NS records, and so on.
 Also known as the answer, right-hand-side data, or RDATA.

 Duration

 : The time span between First Seen and Last Seen.
 This is a DomainTools metadata field, not part of DNS itself, that shows at a glance how long the DNS record set (RRSET) has been observed.
-A tilde (~) indicates an approximate time frame, typically shown when the pDNS source does not provide exact timestamps.
+A tilde (~) indicates an approximate time frame, typically shown when the pDNS source doesn't provide exact timestamps.

 Apex domains¶